ZJU-ACES-ISE/ChatUniTest/README.md

 Please refer to the [python](https://github.com/ZJU-ACES-ISE/ChatUniTest/tree/python) branch if you want to see the original version of ChatUniTest for the paper.

 ```
-@inproceedings{chen2024chatunitest,
-  title={Chatunitest: A framework for llm-based test generation},
-  author={Chen, Yinghao and Hu, Zehao and Zhi, Chen and Han, Junxiao and Deng, Shuiguang and Yin, Jianwei},
-  booktitle={Companion Proceedings of the 32nd ACM International Conference on the Foundations of Software Engineering},
-  pages={572--576},
-  year={2024}
-}

 @misc{xie2023chatunitest,
       title={ChatUniTest: a ChatGPT-based automated unit test generation tool},